 - To facilitate resources to enhance social and emotional development

 All members of staff and governors accept responsibility for socially disadvantaged pupils and are committed to meeting their pastoral, social and academic needs.
 Sawtry Junior Academy is committed to “narrowing the gap” between these vulnerable pupils and all pupils nationally and the pupil premium grant supports this work.
 We recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals and funding is allocated to support all pupils or group of pupils that the academy recognises as being socially disadvantaged.
-Miss Warren is our named Pupil Premium champion and she works with students, academy councillors, the senior leadership team, parents and staff to ensure the needs of Pupil Premium students are being met.
+Mrs Dear, is our named Pupil Premium champion and alongside Miss Warren works with students, academy councillors, the senior leadership team, parents and staff to ensure the needs of Pupil Premium students are being met.

 Reporting pupil premium

 - The Principal is responsible for reporting to the Academy councillor and the Academy councillors are responsible for reporting to parents.